apache/druid/docs/content/development/extensions-core/kafka-ingestion.md

 ```
 POST /druid/indexer/v1/supervisor/terminateAll
 ```
-Terminate all supervisors at a time.
+Terminate all supervisors at once.

 #### Shutdown Supervisor
 _Deprecated: use the equivalent 'terminate' instead_